kameshsampath/argo-hello-world/README.md

         kind: Service
 ```

-Save, commit and push the changes back to `flux-hello-world` repository.
+Save, commit and push the changes back to `argo-hello-world` repository.
 The push should trigger as sync in few seconds.

 Open a new terminal and watch for the `hello-world` service,